SeanXLChen/CS5610-Fall2024-Vancouver-Assignment1-Template/README.md

 17. **Box-Sizing Behavior** (5 pt).
    - Adjust the box-sizing behavior so that the browser calculates an element’s total width and height, including its borders and padding.
+   - Use **either Flexbox or Grid layout** in one or more sections for element positioning.

 ### Additional Notes